 The center of the building features what may be one of the most exciting places in the Zoo — a climbing structure that will share a space with spider monkeys.
 The climber resembles a treehouse where families can climb to different heights and look throughout the building as well as crawl through tunnels that will go inside the spider monkey habitat.
 “You can crawl through a tunnel and next to you or above you is an actual spider monkey,” President & CEO John Chapo said.

 The tree climber is being created for children of all ages, including adults.
 “We want our Zoo experience to be for the entire family,” Chapo said.
 There will be lookout points closer to the ground for younger children and ones higher up for older children to explore.
-The plans also include a slide and other playful experiences.
+The plans also include a slide and other exciting experiences.

 The building is home to an animal encounter area similar to Critter Outpost and The Hive currently in the Zoo.
 “We get so many positive comments about those two hands on spots that we knew we needed to create another in this new indoor area,” Chapo said.
 The animal encounter area is also a new location for Zoo Crew, the popular youth volunteer program.